|

 N.Y.
 PREMIERE

-this poignant account, in which the filmmaker embarks on a
+in which the filmmaker embarks on a journey

 discussion with Sami Shalom Chetrit